GSA/digitalgov.gov/content/resources/3/mobile-application-development-program.md

       <ul>
         <li>
-          See what other agencies are doing in the mobile space on theÂ <a href="http://www.usa.gov/mobileapps.shtml">Federal Mobile Apps Directory</a>.
+          See what other agencies are doing in the mobile space on the <a href="http://www.usa.gov/mobileapps.shtml">Federal Mobile Apps Directory</a>.
         </li>
         <li>
-          Learn how agencies created these mobile products with our more thanÂ <a href="https://www.digitalgov.gov/tag/mobile-gov-experience/">25 Mobile Gov Case Studies</a>.
+          Learn how agencies created these mobile products with our more than <a href="https://www.digitalgov.gov/tag/mobile-gov-experience/">25 Mobile Gov Case Studies</a>.
         </li>
         <li>
-          Create your Statement of Work onÂ <a title="Cracking the Mobile Contracting Nut" href="https://www.digitalgov.gov/2013/05/06/cracking-the-mobile-contracting-nut/">RFP-EZÂ </a>by leveraging ourÂ <a title="Mobile SOW and Developer Qualifications" href="https://www.digitalgov.gov/resources/mobile-sow-and-developer-qualifications/">Sample Contracting Language for Mobile SOW&#8217;s</a>Â for product development (apps, mobile web), testing and code-sharing.
+          Create your Statement of Work on <a title="Cracking the Mobile Contracting Nut" href="https://www.digitalgov.gov/2013/05/06/cracking-the-mobile-contracting-nut/">RFP-EZ </a>by leveraging our <a title="Mobile SOW and Developer Qualifications" href="https://www.digitalgov.gov/resources/mobile-sow-and-developer-qualifications/">Sample Contracting Language for Mobile SOW&#8217;s</a> for product development (apps, mobile web), testing and code-sharing.
         </li>
       </ul>